Publishing a website on your Web Hosting plan

 If you are migrating an existing website, you can import your existing database into the newly created one.
 If it is a new website, you can move on to the next step.

 There are several methods for importing a database.
-OVHcloud offers one such method in the OVHcloud Control Panel.
-Once you are on the list of databases created for your service in the OVHcloud Control Panel, click on the three dots to the right of the newly-created database, then on
+OVHcloud offers one of these in the OVHcloud Control Panel.
+Once you are on the list of databases created for your service in your OVHcloud Control Panel, click the

 Once your database is available and you have uploaded your files to your storage space, all you need to do is connect them.
 To do this, you need to have the information for connecting to the database: a username, the associated password, the name of the database and the address of the server.